PokeFusion Attention: A Lightweight Cross-Attention Mechanism for Style-Conditioned Image Generation: Experiments and Analysis

 \subsection{Implementation Details}

 All methods are trained on the same dataset using identical diffusion backbones.
 We use the AdamW optimizer with a learning rate of $1 \times 10^{-4}$ and a batch size of 8.
 Training is performed with mixed precision (fp16) and classifier-free guidance.
-Only decoder cross-attention layers and style projection modules are updated in our method, while all backbone parameters remain frozen.
+Only the cross-attention layers and the style projection module are updated, while all other parameters of the diffusion U-Net remain frozen.
 All experiments are conducted using the same inference settings unless otherwise specified.